mui/mui-x/docs/data/data-grid/overview/overview.md

 ### MIT version (Free forever)

-The first version is meant as a stronger alternative to [data tables](/material-ui/react-table/#sorting-amp-selecting); It's a clean abstraction with basic features like pagination, sorting and filtering single columns, and column groups.
+The first version is meant as a stronger alternative to [data tables](/material-ui/react-table/#sorting-amp-selecting).
+It's a clean abstraction with basic features like editing, pagination, sorting and filtering single columns, and column groups.

 ```js
 import { DataGrid } from '@mui/x-data-grid';